Coercivity Landscape Characterizes Dynamic Hysteresis

-\textit{Conclusion and discussion}.---We have introduced the concept of the coercivity panorama to characterize the irreversibility of hysteresis phenomena in interacting systems across different time scales.
-In the periodically driven stochastic $\phi^4$ model, we analytically obtained the finite-time and finite-size scaling of the coercivity.
-The coercivity panorama bridges the gap between irreversibility in the linear response regime and irreversibility with signatures of FOPT, reflecting the competition between the thermodynamic limit and the quasi-static limit.
-Remarkably, the scaling relations near the coercivity plateau are universal, which is confirmed in the Curie-Weiss model.
-However, in the fast-driving regime, where the system transitions from the finite-time behavior of FOPT to the DPT regime, the stochastic $\phi^4$ and Curie-Weiss models exhibit different scaling behaviors.
+\textit{Concluding remarks}.---The coercivity landscape is proposed to characterize the hysteresis phenomena across timescales.
+The coercivity plateau reveals the interplay between finite-time and finite-size effects in FOPT, unifying diverse findings within equilibrium~\cite{fisherScalingFirstorderPhase1982,binderFinitesizeScalingFirstorder1984} and nonequilibrium~\cite{gongFinitetimeScalingLinear2010} frameworks into a coherent picture.
+Analyzing hysteresis beyond physical models, such as in climate and neural dynamics~\cite{berglundNoiseInducedPhenomenaSlowFast2006}, with our approach holds promise.
+We summarize our main findings in Fig.~\ref{fig:summary-finite-time-scaling}, where the Curie-Weiss model is investigated in the companion paper~\cite{CPregular}.
+The coercivity plateau bridges the gap between irreversibility in the linear response regime and irreversibility with signatures of ergodicity breaking, reflecting the competition between the thermodynamic and quasi-static limits.
+Remarkably, the scaling relations near the coercivity plateau are universal across both the stochastic $\phi^4$ and Curie-Weiss models~\cite{systems}.
+However, these two models exhibit different scaling behaviors in the fast-driving regime, where the system transitions from the finite-time FOPT to the DPT regime.
+The discrepancy in this regime highlights the sensitivity of far-from-equilibrium dynamics to model-specific details, and thus different microscopic~\cite{raoMagneticHysteresisTwo1990,shuklaHysteresisIsingModel2018} and mathematical models~\cite{berglundNoiseInducedPhenomenaSlowFast2006} may contain richer scalings.